SC5/serverless-deployment-ansible-lite/README.md

 Docker is required for deploying the playbook or alternatively Ansible and all the dependencies defined in Dockerfile installed in you environment.

+For bigger scale Serverless projects there is also a more advanced version [serverless-deployment-ansible](https://github.com/SC5/serverless-deployment-ansible) that deploys Serverless service from built artifacts.

 ## Project Structure

 * `group_vars` default variables